Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 </figure>

 ## Adding button
-Our demo is missing count button and count related sentence in the dom.
-When we discussed about [browser support](http://127.0.0.1:4000/documentation/tutorials/create-a-new-component-part-5/#browser-support) we decided to display count functionality if JS was enabled.
-In this case we wrote a TSX template but never initialised components javascript.
-To do so we will need to update our `example.stories.tsx` file by adding following code:
+Our demo is missing the count button and it's related sentence.
+When we discussed [browser support](/documentation/tutorials/create-a-new-component-part-5/#browser-support) we decided to display count functionality if JS was enabled.
+In this case we have written a TSX template but never initialised components javascript.
+To do so we will need to update our `example.stories.tsx` file by adding the following code:

 <pre><code class="o-syntax-highlight--diff">// stories/example.stories.tsx